Lateralus4210/JavaGameFromScratch/src/main/resources/walkthroughs/Lesson04-GameLoop.md

 Right now, our method will work for what we're trying to do.
 But maybe we want to customize the behavior, or even allow the user to customize the behavior.
-That logic is going to get pretty complicated inside of a single method.
+That logic is going to get pretty complicated inside a single method.

 Inside it we'll clear the terminal, we'll set the currentText then show it, and then we'll await the user's input.